Which are the best Oral-B electric toothbrush models? (Updated December 2019)

 The Deep Sweep.

-a) The Bluetooth connectivity / Smartphone app.
+b) The Smartphone brushing app.

 - It relays the current status of your brush’s brushing/quadrant timer, pressure sensor and brushing mode.